 4. A friend, (who is) in need, is someone who is prepared to act to show it ('in deed')

 The original meaning can be resolved to some degree by the documentary evidence - see below.
-Nevertheless, there is no unambiguous right or wrong here and this is a phrase that we probably infer the meaning of from context when we first hear it.
+Nevertheless, although most people have no doubt that No .1 has it correct, there is no unambiguous right or wrong here and this is a phrase that we probably infer the meaning of from context when we first hear it.
 Whichever of the above options we initially opt for will cement our understanding of the phrase; probably forever, if the vehemence of the mutually contradictory mails I get on this subject are anything to go by.

 A version of this proverb was known by the 3rd century BC.
 Quintus Ennius wrote: 'Amicus certus in re incerta cernitur'.
 This translates from the Latin as 'a sure friend is known when in difficulty'.

 The Oxford Dictionary of Quotations lists it as existing in English from the 11th century.
 The earliest version I can find is from Caxton's Sonnes of Aymon, 1489:

 "It is sayd, that at the nede the frende is knowen."

 The morality play Everyman also contains similar lines.
 The play's date is uncertain and scholars place it as 'late 15th century', which could be before Caxton's work:

 Fellowship: Sir, I say as I will do in deed.